SachinMPC/MATLAB-MPC-Foundation-Course/README.md

 This course is organized in 9 Modules.
 ## Module 1.
 Introduction to Model Predictive Control
 This module provides and overview of the course and introduces the theme example used in the course: the Quadruple Tank System.
-Lesson 1: Introduction to Advanced Control (Notes) Lesson 2: Dynamic Models and Quadruple Tank Process
+1. Lesson 1: Introduction to Advanced Control
+2. Lesson 2: Dynamic Models and Quadruple Tank Process
 ## Module 2: Fundamentals of Moving Horizon Control
 This module begins with nonlinear mechanistic model based optimal control formulation, and, using concepts of linearization and discretization, proceeds to introduce discrete linear model based feed-forward MPC formulations under the perfect model assumption and perfect state measurement
-### Lesson 1:  Moving Horizon Optimal Control
+1. Lesson 1:  Moving Horizon Optimal Control
-### Lesson 2: Local Linearization of a Nonlinear Dynamical Model
+2. Lesson 2: Local Linearization of a Nonlinear Dynamical Model
-### Lesson 3: Discretization of Linear Models
+3. Lesson 3: Discretization of Linear Models
-### Lesson 4: Dynamic Simulation of Linearized Model
+4. Lesson 4: Dynamic Simulation of Linearized Model
-### Lesson 5: Reformulation of MPC using Linear Model
+5. Lesson 5: Reformulation of MPC using Linear Model
 ## Module 3: Quadratic Optimal Control and Stability Analysis
 This module introduces classical quadratic optimal control (LQOC) theory and connects it with MPC.
 The nominal stability analysis of unconstrained and constrained MPC is discussed in this module.
-### Lesson 1: Linear Quadratic Optimal Controller: Formulation
+1. Lesson 1: Linear Quadratic Optimal Controller: Formulation
-### Lesson 2: Stability Analysis of Discrete Linear Systems
+2. Lesson 2: Stability Analysis of Discrete Linear Systems
 ## Module 4: Output Feedback and Servo Control
 This module presents different variants of MPC by relaxing the perfect model assumption.
 MPC variants that can deal with model-plant mismatch, setpoint (reference signal) tracking and output feedback are introduced using the concept of target setting.
-### Lesson 1: From LQOC to Quasi-Infinite Horizon MPC
+1. Lesson 1: From LQOC to Quasi-Infinite Horizon MPC
-### Lesson 2: MPC Target Tracking for Linear Process
+2. Lesson 2: MPC Target Tracking for Linear Process
-### Lesson 3: Reference Tracking and Disturbance Rejection using MPC: Quadruple Tank Case Study
+3. Lesson 3: Reference Tracking and Disturbance Rejection using MPC: Quadruple Tank Case Study
-### Lesson 4: L4_Vanilla_MPC_Variants
+4. Lesson 4: L4_Vanilla_MPC_Variants
-### Lesson 5: Summary of Vanilla Linear MPC
+5. Lesson 5: Summary of Vanilla Linear MPC
 ## Module 5: State Estimator Design for MPC
 This module introduces basics of state estimation.
 This includes design of Luenberger observers using pole placement method and Kalman filtering that give optimal state estimates in the presence of stochastic disturbances and measurement noise.
-### Lesson 1: Introduction to State Estimation
+1. Lesson 1: Introduction to State Estimation
-### Lesson 2: Luenberger (Pole Placement) Observer Design
+2. Lesson 2: Luenberger (Pole Placement) Observer Design
-### Lesson 3: Stochastic Disturbances and Kalman Filtering
+3. Lesson 3: Stochastic Disturbances and Kalman Filtering
-### Lesson 4: Stationary Kalman Filter and Drifting Disturbance Estimation
+4. Lesson 4: Stationary Kalman Filter and Drifting Disturbance Estimation
 ## Module 6: MPC using State Estimators
 Implementation of LQOC and MPC using state estimators is introduced in this module.
-### Lesson 1: State Feedback Control Using State Estimator
+1. Lesson 1: State Feedback Control Using State Estimator
-### Lesson 2: Offset-free State Space MPC using Innovation Bias Approach
+2. Lesson 2: Offset-free State Space MPC using Innovation Bias Approach
-### Lesson 3: Output Tracking MPC using Innovation Bias Approach
+3. Lesson 3: Output Tracking MPC using Innovation Bias Approach
 ## Module 7: Identification of Black-box Models from Data
 This module introduces fundamentals of grey-box and black-box model identification starting from experimental data obtained by perturbing the system under consideration.
-### Lesson 1: Introduction to System Identification
-### Lesson 2: Output Error State Space Models
+1. Lesson 1: Introduction to System Identification 2.Lesson 2: Output Error State Space Models
-### Lesson 3: Innovation Form of State Space Models
+3. Lesson 3: Innovation Form of State Space Models
 ## Module 8: MPC using Black-box Models
 In this module, we present the state feedback control using estimators that are based on models directly identified from experimental data.
 We norther demonstrate offset free MPC formulations using such models.
-### Lesson 1: State Feedback Control Using State Estimator: Black Box Models
+1. Lesson 1: State Feedback Control Using State Estimator: Black Box Models
-### Lesson 2: Black-box Model based MPC using Innovation Bias Approach
+2. Lesson 2: Black-box Model based MPC using Innovation Bias Approach
 ## Module 9: Connections between MPC and Reinforcement Learning - A brief excursion
 This module introduces the fundamentals of Reinforcement Learning (RL) and the use of Bellman’s principle for solving RL-based optimization problems.
 It provides a comparative overview of Model Predictive Control (MPC) and RL approaches, followed by the implementation of an RL-based controller for the Q-Tank process.
 The module emphasizes both theoretical insights and practical performance evaluation of the RL controller.
-### Lesson 1: MPC and Reinforcement Learning (RL)
-### Lesson 2: Bellman's Principle and RL
+1. Lesson 1: MPC and Reinforcement Learning (RL) 2.Lesson 2: Bellman's Principle and RL
-### Lesson 3: DDPG and Actor Critic Network
+3.Lesson 3: DDPG and Actor Critic Network
-### Lesson 4: RL: Q Tank Example
+4.Lesson 4: RL: Q Tank Example